AWalkerPerez/drawing-robot-arm/media/README.md

 Project visuals used in the root README and report.

 ## Folders
-- `photos/` — real-world prototype photos
+- `photos/` — real-world prototype photos and GUI output
-- `screenshots/` — GUI and console outputs
 - `diagrams/` — CAD and reference diagrams
 - `plots/` — workspace, accuracy, PID, and manipulability plots
 - `demos/` — short MP4 demos